This Division sets out how recreation leave may expire or be re-credited. It also provides other recreation leave administration rules.

 See: Division 8, Payment or transfer of recreation leave credit

 A member must not be granted recreation leave if they do not hold enough leave credit for the period of the absence.
-The date for working out credits is the day the member proposes to return from the leave.
-The member must return with a nil or positive leave credit.

 There are time limits for taking leave credits.